 - During peak hours, spread out the use of major appliances rather than running them at the same time.

 - Do laundry and other chores that require significant amounts of electricity outside of peak hours, such as mid-day, later in the evening, or on weekends.

 - Consider setting timers to run your dishwasher, clothes dryer and other appliances outside of peak hours.

 - Purchase a programmable thermostat to reduce heating and air conditioning usage during peak hours.

-- Earn a $100 rebate for the purchase of a smart thermostat which can help you reduce demand by controlling when you heat and cool your home.
+- Visit our Thermostat Rebates Page to earn a rebate for the purchase of a smart thermostat which can help you reduce demand by controlling when you heat and cool your home.